mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

-  --confirm   Confirm you really want to archive the team and a DB backup has been performed.
-  -h, --help   help for archive
+  --confirm   Confirm you really want to archive the team and a DB backup has been performed -h, --help  help for archive

 **Options inherited from parent commands**